The Impact of Artificial Intelligence on Architecture: Digital Revolution in Design

 4. Measure results - document how much time processes took before and after AI implementation, record resource savings and quality improvements.

-Integration of AI into the Traditional Architectural Design Process
+AI Integration in Traditional Design Process

-Design stage Traditional approach AI integration Result
+Design Stage Traditional Approach AI Integration Result

 Digital Building Design and AI in Urban Planning

-AI in Historical Reconstruction and Sustainable Construction
+AI in Historic Reconstruction and Sustainable Construction

-AI in Historical Reconstruction
+AI in Historic Reconstruction

 • Reconstruction of lost building fragments based on preserved drawings and photographs